Research

 My research focuses on gender inequality in family life.
 In much of my work, I ask a version of this question: as support for egalitarianism grows, why does gender continue to shape the benefits we enjoy and burdens we bear as members of a family?

-Below are descriptions of several of my ongoing research projects.
+Below are descriptions of a few of my ongoing or recently completed research projects.

-I am currently writing a book based on this project, under advanced contract with Princeton University Press.
+I have recently finished a book based on this project, coming in Fall 2025 from Princeton University Press.
 Two related articles have been published:

 Rethinking Marital Power

 While we may be accustomed to thinking about power in the context of politics and business, power dynamics are also at play in our most intimate relationships.
-In ongoing research, collaborator Jaclyn Wong and I explore the tension between the ideals of contemporary couples and sociological theories of marital power: the former center on collaboration and cooperation, but the latter emphasize independence and domination.
-We examine couples’ decision-making patterns as a window onto their power dynamics and identify the strategies and tactics they use to keep power differentials within reasonable bounds.
-However, we find that gender inequality persists despite these efforts.
+In a recently published paper, collaborator Jaclyn Wong and I explore the tension between the ideals of contemporary couples and sociological theories of marital power: the former center on collaboration and cooperation, but the latter emphasize independence and domination.
+We examine couples’ decision-making patterns as a window onto their power dynamics, identify the strategies and tactics they use to keep power differentials within reasonable bounds, and explore the ways gender inequality persists despite couples’ efforts at mutuality.